malliaris/SSNS/README.md

 * language/library setup should offer standard object-oriented programming capabilities
 * app should have good graphical plot output

 Pure, client-side JavaScript was really the only option that met all these requirements.
 Also, in particular, pure Javascript offered the best chance of maintaining a rapid feedback loop between (1) user action, (2) computation, and (3) plot output.
-It was also the simplest choice, free from complicating factors such as: repeated web requests, Ajax, transimission of data/graphics, dependence on sustained network connectivity.
-Years ago, Java code in the form of an applet might have been considered, but not anymore 😀.
+It was also the simplest choice, free from complicating factors such as: repeated web requests, Ajax, transmission of data/graphics, dependence on sustained network connectivity.
+Years ago, <em>Java</em> code in the form of an applet might have been considered, but not anymore 😀.

 While the first two requirements above were easily met, the last three required some trying and testing.
-Briefly commenting on those three, in the same order as above:
+Briefly commenting on those three, in order:

 * Of all the scientific computing needs, pseudorandom number generation proved to be the trickiest to satisfy.
 JavaScript's <samp>Math.random()</samp> does not appear to allow seeding or accessing the generator's state.
 The closest thing to a JavaScript stand-in for NumPy/SciPy appears to be [stdlib.js](https://stdlib.io/), which fortunately proved sufficient for our purposes.